 Removing an adrenal tumor can help restore normal hormone levels to the body, but NYU Langone doctors may need to prescribe medication before, during, or after an operation to reduce dangerous side effects of elevated hormone levels, such as high blood pressure.
 They may also recommend chemotherapy to destroy rare, cancerous adrenal tumors known as adrenocortical carcinomas.

-Physicians sometimes prescribe medication before or after surgery to reduce levels of excess hormones in the body.
+Doctors sometimes prescribe medication before or after surgery to reduce levels of excess hormones in the body.
 For example, if a pheochromocytoma—a tumor that usually develops in the center, or medulla, of the adrenal gland—is producing large amounts of stress hormones and is causing high blood pressure, your doctor may prescribe medications called alpha-blockers to lower blood pressure prior to surgery.
 Your doctor may also prescribe medications called beta-blockers to help lower your heart rate, which can be raised by elevated levels of stress hormones.

 Immediately after surgery, hormone levels may still be in flux.
 For example, your body may require elevated levels of cortisol after a cortisol-producing tumor has been removed.
 Doctors may prescribe cortisol for several weeks while the remaining adrenal gland works to become more active.